 Skip to main content

-The goal is to use Trustelem database to provision/authenticate users on an application using LDAP or Radius.
+The goal is to use Trustelem database to provision and or authenticate users on an application using LDAP or Radius.

 Note: with the websocket, information is encrypted by TLS protocol and with an additional symmetric encryption.